robalexdev/rss-blogroll-network/content/discover/feed-16b92f67ee0210abdd4defce2a42deee.md

   relme: {}
   last_post_title: The only way I’ve found to step away from the computer at a decent
     hour
+  last_post_description: |-
-  last_post_description: I’m someone driven by obsessions, and by phases.
+    I’m someone driven by obsessions, and by phases.

+    When I’m in one of those phases where I want to do everything on the computer, I forget about the rest of the world.
+I can spend 18 hours
   last_post_date: "2025-07-20T00:00:00Z"
   last_post_link: https://albertogalca.com/the-only-way-i-ve-found-to-step-away-from-the-computer-at-a-decent-hour
   last_post_categories: []